andrasq/node-qrusage/Readme.md

 #### getrusage.deltaUsage( oldUsage [,newUsage] )

-return an rusage object with the increases in usage from `oldUsage` to `newUsage.
+return an rusage object with the increases in usage from `oldUsage` to `newUsage`.
 If no `newUsage` is given compares to the current usage.
 The usage may be specified by name if already defined with `storeUsage`.